igal-abachi-dev/react17-snowpack3-tsx4-scss/README.md

 Launches the application test runner.
 Run with the `--watch` flag (`npm test -- --watch`) to run in interactive watch mode.

+## Deploy on Vercel

+The easiest way to deploy your app is to use the [Vercel Platform](https://vercel.com/)